Tissue Culture: Definition, Types, Steps, Examples, Diagram, Techniques

 Cell Culture

-Cell culture is mainly concerned with the isolation and in vitro growth of single cells or small groups of cells.
+Cell culture is concerned with the isolation and in vitro growth of single cells or small groups of cells.
 It is one of the most frequently employed techniques not only throughout biomedical sciences but also in the development of pharmaceuticals and genetic engineering.
 Cell cultures may be derived from animal tissues, plant tissues, or microbial cultures.
 They are used to study cellular behaviours like proliferation, differentiation, metabolism, response to drugs or toxins, etc. Tissue culture techniques have become an essential tool in the generation of cell lines, assessment of toxicity tests, and development of therapies against various diseases.

 Plant Tissue Culture

-Plant tissue culture encompasses a variety of techniques which are oriented towards the propagation and manipulation of plant cells, tissues, or organs in an aseptic environment.
+Plant tissue culture has a variety of techniques which are oriented towards the propagation and manipulation of plant cells, tissues, or organs in an aseptic environment.
 It finds extensive applications in agriculture and horticulture for the mass production of disease-free plants, effective multiplication of elite cultivars, and conservation of endangered species.
 Applications in this field are mostly attributed to micropropagation, somatic embryogenesis, and genetic transformation.
 Through the tissue culture techniques, such as the development of genetically modified crops that have increased resistance to several pests, diseases and environmental stresses, plant tissue culture has completely revolutionised agricultural practice.

 Animal Tissue Culture